12 Great CISSP Books and Study Guides for the CISSP Certification

-Planning study prep for an exam as tough as the CISSP can be a daunting task indeed.
-Which is why we’ve prepared a handy list of the absolute best books to read as you study.
+So what’s next?
+How do you identify the right CISSP books, CISSP study guides and other resources you’ll need to build a study plan and get started on the path to information security expertise?
+Planning study prep for an exam as tough as the CISSP can be a daunting task indeed, which is why we’ve prepared a handy list of the absolute best books to read at every phase in the process.

 Let’s get started!